milewdev/TinyMock/README.md

 ### Quick Start
-- Use mock() to create mock objects:
+- Use the mock function to create mock objects and run a test:
     ```CoffeeScript
     describe "Something", ->
       it "does something", ->